russrimm/Copilot-Studio-Azure-AI-Foundry-Agile-Framework/README.md

 # Microsoft Copilot Studio and Azure Foundry Agile Framework

-This repository contains comprehensive guides and documentation for Microsoft Power Platform, Copilot Studio, and Azure AI implementation.
-These resources provide detailed guidance, best practices, and step-by-step instructions to help you successfully implement Microsoft's AI and automation technologies.
+This repository contains comprehensive guides and documentation for Microsoft Power Platform, Copilot Studio, and Azure Foundry implementations.
+These resources provide detailed guidance, best practices, and step-by-step instructions to help you successfully implement Microsoft's Agentic and AI powered automation technologies.

 ## Documentation Files